 “...the enjoyment derived from a puzzle is proportional to the time spent on it.”

 These instructions are still a work in progress.
 In the video below I demonstrate the basic approach to folding these pieces, but I plan on converting select highlights of the video into gifs and organizing them better along side the written instructions on the right side of this page.
-Apologies if this inconveniences anyone — please leave a comment if you have any questions!
+Apologies if this inconveniences anyone—please leave a comment if you have any questions!
+Also check out the gallery of curved-crease objects for more work.

 Start by removing the center from the piece: using your index fingers and thumbs, gently pressure your fingertips against one another until each tab snaps apart — you may hear a quiet snapping noise.